 Students work on special projects during one afternoon of laboratory per week.
 Each student must have the sponsorship of a faculty member.
 This course does not count toward the biology major.
 P/N only.
 Offered each semester.
 May be repeated if topic is different.

 Immunology focuses on the structure, development and function of the immune system.
 The course explores the molecular and cellular basis of the immune responses.
 The application of immunological principles to allergy, autoimmunity, AIDS, transplantation, and cancer are included.
 Students attend lectures plus a two-hour discussion per week.
-Prerequisite: Biology 227 and 233, or Biology 125 and 233.
+Prerequisite: BIO 227 and BIO 233, or BIO 125 and BIO 233.

 The idea of evolution forms the foundation for all modern biological thought.
 This course examines the processes of evolution in detail (selection, genetic drift, mutation, migration) and studies the methods by which biologists reconstruct the history of life on the planet.
 Advanced topics are explored through reading and discussion of journal articles.
 The social and historical context of evolutionary theory is discussed.
-Prerequisites: Biology 150 and 233, or Biology 126 and 233.
+Prerequisite: BIO 233.

 From tiny ion channels to the basis for learning, neuroscience is a rapidly developing area.
 Using texts, reviews, and current literature, students examine in depth the fundamental unit of the nervous system, the neuron.
 The goals are to understand how neurons accomplish their unique functions: electrical signaling, synaptic transmission, and directed growth and remodeling.
-Prerequisites: Biology 125, or Biology 227 or Chemistry/Biology 125-227, and progress toward a major in any of the natural sciences.
+Prerequisites: BIO 125, or BIO 227 or CH/BI 125, CH/BI 126, and CH/BI 227, and progress toward a major in any of the natural sciences.

 Specific topics announced prior to each term are based on student interests and available staff.
-Past offerings include cardiovascular physiology, evolution, stress biology, and animal behavior.
 Class work includes comprehensive review of literature on the specific topic.
 Class meetings present topics in discussion format.
-Prerequisites: Biology 125 and 126, or Chemistry/Biology 125-127 plus Biology 126, and junior or senior standing.
+Prerequisites: vary.
 May be repeated if topics are different.
 Counts toward environmental studies major (all tracks) and concentration when taught with environmental science focus and approved by chair.